jcransom/jrsite/content/cv.md

 - Wrote a series of six briefing papers for the <mark>British Academy</mark>, the UK's national body for the humanities and social sciences, on universities and place *(forthcoming)*.
 - Head of Research at the <mark>National Centre for Entrepreneurship in Education</mark> (NCEE).
 [Recent projects]({{< ref "projects/ncee/" >}}) include research lead for a Foreign Office-funded project on enterprise in Tunisian universities, and annual surveys of higher education staff.
+- Completed a [case study-driven analysis](https://guildhe.ac.uk/expertise-in-action-impact-of-funding-knowledge-exchange-activity-at-smaller-and-specialist-universities/) of knowledge exchange at small and specialist higher education providers for <mark>GuildHE</mark>, a higher education membership organisation.
 - Analysis of the future impact of universities and lead author for a [major report]({{< ref "publications/analysis-future-impact-uuk" >}}) for <mark>Universities UK</mark>, attracting national press coverage.
 - Associate at <mark>Yorkshire Universities</mark>, an organisation representing 12 regional universities.
 [Recent work]({{< ref "projects/yorkshire-universities/" >}}) includes published reports on inward investment and health, and policy work preparing for future funding streams.
 - Provided insight and analysis on international innovation and research clusters for a [report]({{< ref "publications/research-and-innovation-clusters" >}}) published by the <mark>Royal Society</mark>, the UK's national academy of sciences (the most downloaded Royal Society report of 2020).